 - Electric power trains will not be attractive unless the cost of batteries per km of range reduces dramatically by half of what it is today.

 - Does the popularity of ride-hailing and car-sharing apps indicate a fundamental shift in the attitude towards car ownership?
 Would they give up the independence or sense of freedom that comes from being able to drive?
-Currently just 1% of all vehicle miles travelled in the United States came from ride-sharing, and the growth is expected to plateau.
+Currently just 1% of all vehicle miles travelled in the United States come from ride-sharing, and the growth is expected to plateau.

 - Does the interest in ADAS (Advanced Driver Assistance Systems) mean that drivers would prefer to give up driving control completely?
 Just because drivers want to use cellphones while driving, does it mean that they would prefer to start working out of cars?
 Would they like to have social interactions, family time in cars?

 Towards the end of the 19th century, horses were creating very real problems for the people with death and disease.
 Nobody wanted faster horses.
 They wanted a way to stop drowning in horse dung.
 An automated, fast manure removal and incineration machine would have definitely made their life easier.

 Today, congestion, pollution, greenhouse emissions, accidents, unused assets (on average a car lies unused 95% of its lifetime) are all very valid concerns.
 But is ACES the only way to solve them?
 Are we building modern manure removal machines?